-Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes surveys have been submitted to the JPB for the project record.
+Reporting Miti gatic on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes surveys have been submitted to the JPB for the project record.
 In addition, pre-construction surveys of the potential BUOW habitat areas in Segment 4 are ongoing, and they occur no more than 7 days prior to the onset of construction activities.
-BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x x Ongoing Nesting Bird surveys were conducted from February 1 through September 15, in 2017, 2018 and again in 2019, prior to project-related activities with the potential to impact nesting birds.
-Nesting Bird Surveys continued through a portion of this reporting period (they occurred through September 15, 2019), and then they were ceased until the beginning of the 2020 nesting season (February 1, 2020).
-No new active nests were observed during this reporting period and as of the end of the reporting period, there are no active nests.
+BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x x Ongoing Nesting Bird surveys were conducted from February 1 through September 15, in 2017, 2018 and 2019, prior to project-related activities with the potential to impact nesting birds.
+No Nesting Bird Surveys occurred during this reporting period.
+Nesting Bird Surveys will recommence at the beginning of the 2020 nesting season (February 1, 2020).
+As of the end of the reporting period, there are no active nests observed on the Project.
 BIO-1h: Conduct biological resource survey of future contractor-determined staging areas. x x Ongoing The agency-approved Qualified Biologist has conducted surveys of the staging areas currently being used for construction activities.
 No special-status species or other potentially sensitive biological resources were observed.
 The agency-approved Qualified Biologist will continue to survey ahead of the initiation of activities at planned staging areas as the Project moves into new construction areas.
 BIO-1i: Minimize impacts on Monarch butterfly overwintering sites. x x Ongoing The agency-approved Qualified Biologist has periodically monitored the project limits to evaluate the presence of Monarch butterfly overwintering sites.
-No Monarch butterfly overwintering sites have
+No Monarch butterfly overwintering sites have been observed on the Project to date.